 The need for income support is determined as expenditures minus net income.
 Expenditures consist of basic amount and additional (accepted) expenditures.
 The net income consists of earned and capital income after taxes and contributions as well as non-taxable income, including also housing allowances and child benefit.
 There are only few exceptions when income is not taken into account when calculating the income support.
+For example disability allowances are not taken into account.
+In addition, at least 20 per cent but max 150 euro per month of income from work after taxes and contributions is not taken into account.

-In the baseline the eligibility is restricted only to those individuals who receive the benefits in the input data.
-This is done in order to avoid over-simulation (that probably stems from imprecision of the input data or non-take-up).
+According to the law every family unit within a household can apply to social assistance separately (e.g. adult children can apply to social assistance separately from their parents).
+In practice, however, this is rarely realized.
+Therefore, in the baseline the eligibility is modelled at the household level.
+Moreover, the households where the head of the household is self-employed, are excluded from eligibility.
+This is done in order to avoid over-simulation (that probably stems from imprecision of the input data and non-take-up).
 Full simulation of social assistance can be switched on if needed.

-The full basic amount of income support in the first municipality category is 389.37 euro and in the second category 372.62 euro (2007).
-The full basic amount is paid to single persons and to single parents.
-For other persons the basic amount is smaller, defined as a share of the full amount.
+The full basic amount of income support in the first municipality category is 389.37 euro in a month and in the second category 372.62 euro in a month (2007).
+The full basic amount is paid to single persons (2007-2012) and to single parents (2007-2011).
+For other persons the basic amount is defined as a share of the full amount.
 While there is no information in data about municipal groups, average monthly basic amounts are used in simulations in 2007.
-From 2008 the categorization of municipalities into two groups was abolished.
-An age limit of 30 years is used for a child.
 The income support is calculated on monthly basis.

-Table 21.
-The basic amounts of income support euro/month. and % of full amount in 2007
+Table 23.
+The basic amounts of income support in the first municipal category, euro/month, and % of full amount in 2007

-Share, % Munic.group 1 Munic.group 2 Average Single or single parent 100 389.37 372.62 381.00 Other person over 18 (e.g. spouse) 85 330.96 316.73 323.85 Child at least 18 year 73 284.24 272.01 278.13 10-17 year child, first child 70 272.56 260.83 266.70 Child under 10, first child 63 245.30 234.75 240.03
+Share, % Munic.group 1 Munic.group 2 Average Single or single parent 100 389.37 372.62 381.00 Other person over 18 (e.g. spouse) 85 330.96 316.73 323.85 Child 18 years or older 73 284.24 272.01 278.13 10-17 years old child, first child 70 272.56 260.83 266.70 Child under 10, first child 63 245.30 234.75 240.03